lukaskral/iframe-dnd-shim/readme.md

 decodeDragEvents();
 ```
 After you do this, received messages are transcoded to the drag events and dispatched on the correct dom nodes.

+## Limitations
+It is only possible to drag from outer page into an iframe hosted within that page.
+It's not possible to drag from inside of the frame and drop to the host page.
+It's also not possible to drag'n'drop into different window.